survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 },
 ...
 ```

-We'll add that `--inline` part back through webpack configuration in a bit.
-I prefer to keep the npm *scripts* portion as simple as possible and push the complexity to configuration.
-Even though it's more code to write, it's also easier to maintain as you can see what's going on easier.

 If you execute either *npm run start* or *npm start* now, you should see something like this at the terminal: